Ichinga-Samuel/faststore/README.md

 is set to false indicating a failed operation.
 The resulting FileData object is added to the *failed* attribute of the *store* property of the FastStore instance.
 The error message is also added to the *error* attribute of the *store*

-### Storage Classes
+### File Storage Classes
 All storage class inherit from the base FastStore class.
-This class implements a callable instance that can be used as a dependency in a fastapi route function.
+This class implements the upload and multi_upload methods with a specialized storage engine.
+The following storage classes are available.

 ### LocalStorage
 This class handles local file storage to the disk.